 1. Securing Appropriate Business Execution by UBE and Group Companies

 The basic mission of the UBE Group, comprising UBE and its Group companies, is to secure sustainable growth throughout the Group and enhance corporate value over the medium and long term.
-To achieve these goals, it is important to establish effective corporate governance to enable the UBE Group to ensure the sustainability of appropriate business activities, and fulfill its responsibilities to all stakeholders including shareholders, customers, business partners, employees, and communities, while striving to earn their confidence.
+To achieve these goals, it is important to establish effective corporate governance to enable the UBE Group to ensure the sustainability of appropriate business activities, and fulfill its responsibilities to all stakeholders, including shareholders, customers, business partners, employees, and communities, while striving to earn their confidence.
 This is achieved through the establishment of a system by which directors who are Audit and Supervisory Committee members with the right to conduct audits and state opinions have voting rights at the Board of Directors.
 Thus, as a company with an Audit and Supervisory Committee, it will strive to strengthen the supervisory function of the Board of Directors over business execution and speed up business execution by delegating important decisions on business execution to the President and Representative Director.

 - a.
 Group management

 The Board of Directors oversees the status of execution of important business based on the management strategy and operating results.
-The President and Representative Director is entrusted by the Board of Directors to serve as Group CEO in overseeing the business execution of the UBE Group.
-The Group CEO outlines the direction of business execution and sets objectives for Chemicals segment (Synthetic rubber division, Engineering plastics & Fine chemicals division, Specialty products division, Pharmaceuticals division, Production division and Research & Development division) and internal companies, and determines the allocation of business resources in terms of distributing personnel, material, and financial resources to achieve the objectives of each internal company.
-Furthermore, the Group CEO endeavors to address important matters of business execution that are beyond the scope of the authority of internal companies.
+The President and Representative Director is entrusted by the Board of Directors to oversee the business execution of the UBE Group.
+The President and Representative Director outlines the direction of business execution and sets objectives for Chemicals segment (Synthetic rubber division, Engineering plastics & Fine chemicals division, Specialty products division, Pharmaceuticals division, Production division and Research & Development division) and internal companies, and determines the allocation of business resources in terms of distributing personnel, material, and financial resources to achieve the objectives of each internal company.
+In addition, the President and Representative Director endeavors to address important matters of business execution that are beyond the scope of the authority of internal companies.

 - b.
 Management of internal companies and business execution